TorchRWKV/rwkv-kit/README.md

    ```
    cd rwkv-kit
    pip install -r requirements.txt
+   # you need to install triton and rwkv-fla if you want to use triton kernel
+   pip install rwkv-fla[cuda] # pip install rwkv-fla[xpu], pip install rwkv-fla[rocm]
    ```

 3. Download the RWKV6 model from [BlinkDL/rwkv-6-world](https://huggingface.co/BlinkDL/rwkv-6-world/tree/main) and place the weights in the `weight` folder.